ninjabox77/cminor/README.md

 }
 ```

+### Slices

+C-Minor allows for segments of arrays to be assigned or used at a time.
+This concept, called a *slice*, allows for a subset array to be extracted.
+Only the rightmost dimension is sliceable in this way.
+This generates a single dimension array containing the values associated with the slice that can either be assigned to or used as part of an assignment.
+To utilize the slice concept, the last dimension is indexed by `@<integer>..<integer>@` rather than just a single value.
+Both integers must be within the bounds of the array and the left must be less than or equal to the right.

+### Lists

+In addition to arrays, C-Minor also includes a built in indexable list to store a collection of values.
+While arrays are statically sized, the list is dynamically al- located using one of three list command statements.
+Elements can be added to and removed from the list during runtime.
+To facilitate tracking the size of the list, a built-in function is included named `Length`.

 ## Functions

 While not the same as methods, functions allow programmers to encapsulate a small subprogram that may be called by its unique identifier and a set of optional values.
 For instance, the `main` function, which serves as many programs' entry point, is one of the language's most significant functions (which you have already seen).